Making Meth: Dangers & Risks

-What is Crystal Meth (Methamphetamine)?
+What Is Crystal Meth (Methamphetamine)?

-Methamphetamine (N-methyl-1-phenylpropan-2-amine) is a powerful stimulant drug.
+Methamphetamine is a powerful stimulant drug.
 Commonly known as crystal meth, it was developed in the 1800s and has a long history of use, both recreationally and medicinally.
 The drug is covered under the Controlled Substances Act of 1970, limiting its legal distribution.

-The United States Drug Enforcement Administration (DEA) classifies methamphetamine as a Schedule II controlled substance.
-This classification indicates that while the drug does have some medicinal uses, it is also potentially extremely dangerous, highly addictive, and prone to producing physical and psychological dependence in individuals who use it on a regular basis.
+The United States Drug Enforcement Administration (DEA) classifies methamphetamine as a Schedule II controlled substance.1 This classification indicates that while the drug does have some medicinal uses, it is also potentially extremely dangerous, highly addictive, and prone to producing physical and psychological dependence in individuals who use it on a regular basis.

 Ingredients Used to Make Street Meth

 Crystal meth can be made from a combination of common household products.
 Although the DEA has attempted to limit access to some of the mandatory ingredients, such as ephedrine or pseudoephedrine, they can still be found over-the-counter at drugstores and other public locations.

 Ingredients like acetone, iodine, and toluene may not be exceedingly dangerous on their own.
 But when they are combined with alcohol from various sources, batteries, chloroform, ether, Freon, energy boosters or energy drinks, and gasoline, the mixture is highly combustible and extremely toxic and can trigger psychoactive effects.